 Caspersen Beach is also a must-stop if you love birding and wildlife.
 Be sure to pack a pair of binoculars along with all your beach gear.

 Looking for a beach day you don’t need to prepare for?
 Look no further than Lido Key.
 This island in the north of Sarasota County features a long stretch of superb sand over three beaches: North Lido Beach, Lido Key Beach, and South Lido Beach.
 No matter which Lido Key beach you chose, you can rent your chairs, umbrellas, and even enjoy refreshments at the concessions.

-Lido Key is one of the most popular Sarasota beaches thanks to its crystal-clear calm waters.
+Lido Key is home to some of the most popular Sarasota beaches thanks to its crystal-clear calm waters and opportunities for water sports like surfing, jet skiing, and parasailing.
 It’s also family-friendly, with lifeguards on duty.

-Stroll along Lido Key’s handicap-friendly pier or grab a picnic table to enjoy some shade.
+Stroll along Lido Key’s handicap-friendly pier or grab a picnic table in South Lido Park to enjoy some shade.
 Lido Key Beach will have you covered for the whole day and inspire you to return again and again.

 Looking for a mix of adventure and relaxation?
 Carve out time for Venice Beach.
 With its easy beach access and beach wheelchairs, crowds flock here to enjoy the blue waters.
 Venice Beach is also a popular spot to see bottlenose dolphins without the crowds of Siesta Beach.